May 1, 2026

 3.1.
 Administrative responsibility

-The following were added to the CAdL: (1) a compulsory medical measure in the form of treatment or quarantine and (2) a fine for being in public without a mask and breaking quarantine rules in the amount of up to 5 BCA (approx. US$117) and from 20 to 30 BCA ( approx. US$468 and US$700 respectively).
+The following were added to the CAdL: (1) a compulsory medical measure in the form of treatment or quarantine and (2) a fine for being in public without a mask and breaking quarantine rules in the amount of up to 5 BCA (approx. $ 170, for March 2026) and from 20 to 30 BCA ( approx. US US$ ,679 and US$ ,1019respectively, for March 2026).

 The Law of March 26, 2020 No. LRU-613 introduced liability for the dissemination of untrue information on the spread of quarantine and other infections dangerous to humans in the context of the emergence and spread of quarantine and other infections dangerous for humans.
 The commission of this act is punishable by: